Expectation-Propagation for Bayesian Empirical Likelihood Inference: Expectation-Propagation for Bayesian Empirical Likelihood

 \subsection{Implementation}

 With all the tools in place, we now describe EPEL.
 There are two variations relative to the vanilla implementation in Section~\ref{sec:ep-review}.
-First, we use a damping factor $\alpha \in (0, 1)$ to reduce the update size of the site parameters, i.e., $\Delta \veta_{i} = \alpha \cdot (\widetilde{\veta}_{i} - \veta^{t})$ where $\widetilde{\veta}_{i}$ is the natural parameter of $\widetilde{q}$ at site $i$ and $\veta^{t}$ the global approximation at the $t$-th iteration, as suggested in \citet{vehtari20expectation}.
-We discovered, both empirically and also from the analysis in Theorem~\ref{thm:stable-region}, that the updates in the early iterations tend to be noisy.
+First, we use a damping factor $\alpha \in (0, 1)$ to reduce the update size of the site parameters, i.e., $\Delta \veta_{i} = \alpha \cdot (\widetilde{\veta}_{i} - \veta^{t})$ where $\widetilde{\veta}_{i}$ is the natural parameter of the KL-projection of $q_{\backslash i}$, and $\veta^{t}$ the global approximation at the $t$-th iteration, as suggested in \citet{vehtari20expectation}.
+We find, both empirically and also from the analysis in Theorem~\ref{thm:stable-region}, that the updates in the early iterations tend to be noisy.
 Therefore, it is beneficial to restrict the update size to avoid divergence.
 Second, to enable algorithmic parallelization, we update the global parameters $\veta$ only after all sites have been updated at least once \citep{dehaene18expectation}.
-The pseudocode of EPEL is presented in Algorithm~\ref{alg:exp-prop}, and further implementation details are given in Appendix~\ref{sec:epel-practical-notes}.
+The pseudocode of EPEL is presented in Algorithm~\ref{alg:exp-prop}, and further implementation details are given in Supplementary Material, Section~\ref{app:sec:epel-practical-notes}.